ImageGlass/Theme/docs/theme-for-v10.md

-# ImageGlass 10 Theme Packs
+# ImageGlass 10 Theme Pack

 Customize the appearance of ImageGlass by creating your own theme pack.
 An ImageGlass theme pack is an archive file with the `.igtheme.zip` extension.
 Because it ends in `.zip`, you can open it directly with any archive viewer, or File Explorer on Windows.